tailwindlabs/tailwindcss/source/docs/controlling-file-size.blade.md

 titleBorder: true
 ---

-Using the default configuration, Tailwind CSS comes in at **36.4kb minified and gzipped.**
+Using the default configuration, Tailwind CSS comes in at **27.1kb minified and compressed.**

 Here's a few other popular frameworks for comparison:

-- Bootstrap: 22.1kb
+- Bootstrap: 20.4kb
-- Bulma: 22.0kb
+- Bulma: 21.2kb
 - Foundation: 16.7kb
 - Tachyons: 13.6kb